FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The ancient roots of the Oldum family name are in the Anglo-Saxon culture.
 The name Oldum comes from when the family lived in Oldham, in Lancashire.
 This was a town near the city of Manchester; it has since been absorbed by that city.
 The place-name Oldham is derived from the Old English elements old, which means old, and ham, which means farm.
 The place-name therefore translates as "the old farm."
-Alternatively, it would appear that the place-name also appeared as a personal name; the surname could be derived from this personal name, making it a patronymic name.
-However, the etymology of the name remains the same regardless of the actual process by which this surname arose.
+Alternatively, Oldham could have meant "dweller by the long-cultivate river flat."
+CITATION[CLOSE]

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Oldum has appeared include Oldham, Oldum, Oldan, Oldhams and others.

 This web page shows only a small excerpt of our Oldum research.
 Another 207 words (15 lines of text) covering the years 1486, 1480, 1505, 1486, 1480, 1452, 1519, 1653 and 1683 are included under the topic Early Oldum History in all our PDF Extended History products and printed products wherever possible.

-Another 77 words (6 lines of text) are included under the topic Early Oldum Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Oldum Notables in all our PDF Extended History products and printed products wherever possible.